Skip to content

 Jump to an engine: MySQL · PostgreSQL · CockroachDB · SQL Server · Redis · MongoDB · Cassandra

 Granting access.
 Settings here enable database protocols for the deployment.
-To grant a person access to a database, create a checkout - see the database checkout options and a worked example.
+To grant a person access to a database, create a checkout - see the database checkout options, query filtering, and a worked example.

 The in-browser SQL client (auto-enabled)